-I have written for The Week, Jezebel, ELLE, Broadly, The Hairpin, The Toast, Refinery29, The Frisky and various print publications in London, China and Australia.
+I have written for the Guardian Weekend magazine, The Week, Jezebel, ELLE, Broadly, The Hairpin, The Toast, Refinery29, The Frisky and various print publications in London, China and Australia.

 Curated samples: a feature about elves in Iceland for Jezebel, humorous historical baking columns for The Hairpin and The Toast, celebrity profiles, and the trend of embracing spinsterhood, among other things.
 I also have a lot of feelings about tea culture in the UK.
 By day, I am a travel and food editor.

 My friend Rachel and I co-wrote a book about living in Beijing (my part) and living in Paris (her part).
 It’s called GRADUATES IN WONDERLAND (Gotham).
 To find out much, much more, visit www.graduatesinwonderland.com.

 And stay in touch with me via TinyLetter newsletters.

 “This book will take me back to those days when everything was possible”

 “Graduates in Wonderland was a gem of a find.
 Reading through it (and it goes by fast) is a kind of hybrid between the most amazing nostalgia spiral and a very satisfying session of eavesdropping (extensively) on friendly strangers.”